 Cultural Project

-Since 2019, Abreu Advogados has promoted a wide range of exhibitions, guided tours, book presentations and debates, through which dozens of artists have passed and more than 30 works have been exhibited, which integrate the most varied artistic expressions, such as Painting, Drawing, Video, Sculpture, Neon and Photography.
+Since 2019, Abreu Advogados has promoted a range of exhibitions, guided tours, book launches, debates and art lunches, encompassing a wide variety of artistic expressions, such as Painting, Drawing, Video, Sculpture, Neon and Photography.

 Values